smck83/expurgate/README.md

 # How do I run it?

 ## Docker-compose.yaml
-You can simply use the docker-compose.yaml file hosted here.
+You can simply use the docker-compose.yaml file [hosted here](https://github.com/smck83/expurgate/blob/main/docker-compose.yaml).

 ## Docker CLI
 ### Step 1 - Create A + NS records
 Create an A record e.g. spf-ns.yourdomain.com and point it to the public IP that will be hosting your expurgate-rbldnsd container on UDP/53 - you may wish to use [dnsdist](https://dnsdist.org/) in front of RBLDNSD to serve both TCP and UDP but also deal with DDoS.
-### Step 2 - Setup your source SPF reocrd
+### Step 2 - Setup your source SPF record
 Copy your current domains SPF record to the subdomain which will be set in `SOURCE_PREFIX=` e.g. _sd6sdyfn

     _sd6sdyfn.yourdomain.com.
 IN  TXT "v=spf1 include:sendgrid.net include:mailgun.org -all"